WorldQL/dreamlab-worlds/README.md

-# dreamlab-levels
+# dreamlab-worlds

-Temporary repository to store user scripts for levels.
+Temporary repository to store user scripts for worlds.

 Used in `dreamlab-mp` and `dreamlab-app`